-Millions of Americans every day rely upon public transportation to get to work, school, and perform their daily errands.
+Millions of Americans every day rely upon public transportation to get to work, school and perform their daily errands.
 The government agencies and private companies that run these transportation systems and networks owe duties to their passengers to ensure that their travels are as safe as possible.

 An Amtrak train that runs between Boston and Washington, D.C. recently struck and killed two high school girls.
 The girls were reportedly walking on the tracks when the train hit them, and it remains unclear what happened leading up to their deaths.
 Last fall, a train struck and killed a man at the same place where the girls were.
 Passengers have to walk down steps to get to the trains, which run on two separate tracks for north- and south-bound trains.
 A chain-link fence separates the tracks.
-There are numerous signs warning people not to cross the tracks, but many students do so anyways.
+There are numerous signs warning people not to cross the tracks, but many students do so anyway.
 A local high school is only two blocks away.

 There are many possible causes in public transportation accidents.
 The transport entities must properly train their vehicle and train operators and ensure that they perform their duties non-negligently.
 Public transportation platforms and waiting areas should not pose hazards to passengers either.